MuhammadKotb/Email-Service-Web-App/README.md

 + Inbox emails only can be copied to user folders.
 + In contacts sorting we sort only by username.
 + When open the inbox folder and choose get emails by priority, refresh button must be clicked
+## Testing
+>* Unit testing is applied to test some features in the back like filtering, searching and sorting
 ## Features
 1. Filtering emails.
 1. Searching emails and contacts.